 As an author, writing and life experience counts, as it does for editors.
 The DE must work deeply with authors and support the work’s direction.
 As an author, you should choose a DE (also called a Structural Editor) with a focus in your genre, and ideally an interest in your general topic area.
 For example, a fiction DE would not make the best editor for a business book.

-For developmental editing, my genres are:
+For developmental editing (now offered as writing coaching), my preferred genres are:

 - Personal Development and Spiritual

-- Success and biography
+- Success and biography (of others)

 Topics that I have some affinity with are: